Are 2012 Games one too many for London?

 "It always was an Olympics we did not really need," he added.
 "London is not a city that needs to be put on the map."

-The Games has cost the British taxpayer more than 9 billion pounds at a time of economic downturn, when Britons have had to tighten their belts and they have seen public services pared to the bone.
+The Games has cost the British taxpayer more than 9 billion pounds ($13.97 billion)at a time of economic downturn, when Britons have had to tighten their belts and they have seen public services pared to the bone.

 Public resentment against the Games has been heightened by concerns about how an already cramped and creaking transport network, some of which dates back to the 19th century, will be able to cope with an additional million passengers a day.